dkallen78/math-trainer/README.md

 I'm not sure it's an improvement, but it doesn't take away from anything.

 Next up, I'm going to implement a way for the levels to progress.

+## Update 2023-02-19

+### 16:00

+I've changed the level paradigm.
+Previously I had regular levels and "test" levels that would unlock the regular level.
+That's too complicated.
+It can work, but there's no reason to force it to work.
+Instead I'm just going to have 12 levels (for now) and when you achieve a certain degree of mastery, the next level will be made available.

+Having said that, I've just updated the interface for now and I'll be uploading the internal functionality later tonight I hope.

+### 18:20

+It works.
+The "test" levels are now just normal levels.

+Now I need to decide what the metric for mastery is in a particular skill.
+My first instinct is at least 40 digits correct with an average correct response time per digit less than
+2000 ms but I worry that the means of number input can have a big effect on that time.
+I have great typing speed so my hands can keep up with the answers, but if a user is inputing numbers on the number pad with a mouse, then it might be hard to achieve that time.
+I'll get something working before I worry about it much more.

+### 22:00

+I can now evaluate "mastery/fluency" based on correct digits per millisecond.
+Once a skill has been "mastered" it stops being selected by the getProblem function due to a new weight system I added as well.
+As things are now, when the user masters all skills in a level, the app crashes =P My next task is to figure out what to do when the player has conquered a skill.
+Should I have a progress bar?
+Should I fall back to the level menu when a level is mastered?
+Decisions, decisions...